julian-risch/JCDL2020/README.md

 - [Tree Convolutional Neural Network [5] (NOT PORTED YET) ](#references)
 - [Transformer / Transformer Encoder [6] ](#references)

 All the implementations are based on Tensorflow.
 For backward compatibility all the code must run with TF v1.0.
-Originally the repository was developed with TF 1.13 but it should run just fin with TF 1.14 as well, although it is not suggested (lots of annoying warnings).
+Originally the repository was developed with TF 1.13 but it should run just fine with TF 1.14 as well, although it is not suggested (lots of annoying warnings).

 ## Citation